 The Pauling Centre, 58a Banbury Road, is where many of the Human Sciences lectures are held.
 It also provides a tutorial room, library, the administration office and a kitchen where tea and coffee/ are available for a small charge.
-Please see Sarah-Jane White (274702) if you have any questions or problems.
+Please see Sarah-Jane White (sarah-jane.white@ijhs.ox.ac.uk) if you have any questions or problems.